Most of you know that I am torn between many passions and poetry is one of them.

 Many of us use our computers for saving images and download so many,

-it is sometimes difficult to locate the one we want without a big long
+it is sometimes difficult to locate the one we want without a big longsearch for it.

 The trick is to give it a simple category name when saving it and save it to a sub-folder in your Crafts folder that has an easily remembered name.